ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

   -- Defined in ‘Network.HTTP.Req’
 {% endhighlight %}

-I omitted the first few lines because they are not of immediate interest at the moment.
-The lines above list what typeclass instances this type satisfies; there we see `Monoid` and `QueryParam`.
+I omitted the first few lines because they are not of immediate interest.
+The rest of the GHCi response shows what typeclass instances the `Option` type satisfies; there we see `Monoid` and `QueryParam`.
 The Monoid instance is extremely useful because it provides a type with a "neutral element" (`mempty`) and with a binary operation (`mappend`) with some closure property (if `a` and `b` are values of a Monoid type, `mappend a b` is of Monoid type as well).

 Strings of texts are one familiar example of things with the Monoid property: the empty string ("") is the neutral element, and appending two strings (`++`) is a binary and associative operation, corresponding to `mappend`.
 Other common examples of Monoid are 0 and integer addition, or 1 and integer multiplication.